coryforsythe/CodeBuildPipelineMunge/README.md

   discard-paths: no
   ```

-The buildspec will invoke a python script "getSource" that will download any S3 sources in the pipeline and extract them to a common directory under /tmp.
-This directory will then be packaged into an output artifact that can later be consumed
+The buildspec will invoke a python script "getSource" that will download any S3 sources in the pipeline and extract them.
+This directory will then be packaged into an output artifact that can later be consumed.

 ## IAM Considerations